 The Company's consolidated financial statements for the fiscal year ended September 30, 2016 include Tyco's results of operations from the acquisition date of September 2, 2016 through September 30, 2016.
-Net sales and net income (loss) from continuing operations attributable to Tyco during this period and included in the Company's consolidated financial statements for the fiscal year ended September 30, 2016 total \$808 million and (\$48) million, respectively.
+Net sales, segment earnings before interest and taxes (EBIT), and net income (loss) from continuing operations attributable to Tyco during this period and included in the Company's consolidated financial statements for the fiscal year ended September 30, 2016 total \$808 million, (\$17) million and (\$48) million, respectively.
+The (\$17) million segment EBIT includes \$74 million of losses for nonrecurring purchasing accounting adjustments including the amortization from the step-up in fair value of inventory acquired and deferred revenue fair value adjustments, \$29 million of acquisition costs and \$21 million of incremental recurring intangible asset amortization, all of which relate to the Tyco acquisition.